 For the person who wants a diverse, tasty, and healthy lunch, a turkey taco bowl is a great meal.
 The overall time it will take to prepare this meal is over an hour, but it can create lunch for you or a loved one for multiple days of the week.

 You will need ground meat and brown rice; all other ingredients are optional.
-You can add corn, pico de gallo, avocados, or salsa, it all depends on you or your loved one’s preference.
-You can also use ground beef or chicken, but due to the health benefits of ground turkey, that would be the recommended option.
+You can add corn, pico de gallo, avocados, or salsa; it all depends on your preference.
+You can also use ground beef or chicken, but due to the health benefits of ground turkey, it is the recommended option.

 Prepare the rice and brown the turkey meat; this should take roughly 12-16 minutes.
 The other ingredients can be added afterward to add more flavor or diversity to each serving if you plan to prepare this for multiple meals.